giuliadev95/minimalist-portfolio-website/README.md

 ## Project Overview

 This project is a minimalist portfolio website created to showcase my web development skills.
-It emphasizes responsive design, accessibility, and dynamic interactivity using HTML5, CSS3, and JavaScript.
+It emphasizes responsive design and dynamic interactivity using HTML5, CSS3, and JavaScript.
 The website uses a mobile-first approach and incorporates CSS Grid for flexible layout management across different screen sizes.
 Throughout this project, I focused on best practices for modern front-end development, improving performance and ensuring the website is visually appealing and user-friendly on various devices.

 ## Live website